 1979 - Operation Game Thief telephone installed.

 1980 - Duck Stamp Program initiated.
-Lower Mountain Fork River year round trout stocking program begins.
+Lower Mountain Fork River year-round trout stocking program begins.
 Giant Canada goose introduction.
-Began waterfowl habitat development program utilizing funds generated from the new $4 Oklahoma Waterfowl Stamp.
 In the '80s controlled hunts were expanded, and Oklahoma had its first statewide turkey season.
 Also in the '80s, the Department purchased three major wildlife management areas, adding 52,500 acres to the program.

 1981 - Nongame Wildlife Program and tax checkoff established.

 1982 - First successful introduction of giant Canada geese.

 1983 - James Porter breaks the 43-year-old state record for largemouth bass with a catch weighing 12 pounds, 1.6 ounces at Lake Lawtonka.
 Fish habitat development program initiated.
 Department assumed management of a 10,000-acre wildlife management area to be developed in conjunction with the McGee Creek reservoir in Atoka County.
 The Department purchases a 160-acre addition to Lexington Wildlife Management Area.

 1984 - Developed statewide conservation education program with the primary instructional vehicle being Project WILD.
 Extended hunter safety training classes from a six-hour to a 10-hour course for certification.
 All game wardens are recertified as hunter safety instructors for their assigned areas.